Numerous research studies confirm that there is a link between dementia and high blood pressure.

 The participants of the study did not have a dementia diagnosis or any structural damage.

 This goes to show that it is possible to detect changes before a person starts showcasing symptoms.
-Medics can then offer medication that will prevent further deterioration in regards to brain function.
+Medics can then offer medication that will prevent further deterioration in regard to brain function.

 Hypertension medication and dementia